sunflowerit/timesheet/hr_timesheet_holiday/README.rst

 * Hours per workday should be configurable per employee, not only by company.
   To make this easier, the function `_get_hours_per_day` was made which can be overridden by child modules.
+* We should probably start using resource calendars.
 * hr_timesheet_sheet dependency can be changed to hr_timesheet, now only included because hr_timesheet_sheet adds the Timesheet configurations menu in Company view.